Agontuk/react-native-geolocation-service/README.md

 React native geolocation service for iOS and android.

 # Why ?
 This library is created in an attempt to fix the location timeout issue on android with the react-native's current implementation of Geolocation API.
 This library tries to solve the issue by using Google Play Service's new `FusedLocationProviderClient` API, which Google strongly recommends over android's default framework location API.
+It automatically decides which provider to use based on your request configuration and also prompts you to change the location mode if it doesn't satisfy your current request configuration.

 # Installation
 ```bash